smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 3 - The Palace Games.md

 Queen Pasiphaë folded the third letter from Syracuse into her sleeve as footsteps approached.
 The supply manifests lay scattered across her desk - evidence of the bleeding.
 Eleven wagons this week.
 Seventeen last week.
 The exodus had begun.

-Behind her, the door opened without announcement.
+Behind her, the door swung open without announcement.
 She already knew who it was.
 Even her own husband knocked before entering.

 "Majesty."
-Lieutenant Theron's voice carried respect that sounded like mockery.
+Lieutenant Theron's tone suggested mockery more than respect.
 "The execution is scheduled for the twelfth hour."

 She didn't turn.
 "On whose authority?"